-- In addition to the routine childhood schedule (6 weeks, 4 months and 12 months) children 12 months old or younger who are diagnosed with an at risk condition are recommended to receive:
+- In addition to the routine childhood schedule (6 weeks, 4 months and 12 months) children who are diagnosed with an at risk condition, when younger than 12 months of age are recommended to receive:

 - 6 Months – an additional dose of Prevenar 13